What are the Objectives of an Audit?

 - Audited Financial statements may not provide an accurate and fair view and exact position if the auditor takes faulty judgment/ Decision/ Opinion.

 - Auditor can’t be an expert in all the verticals of the entity, he should believe upon a judgment of other experts like Valuers, Lawyers.

 - There are some entities that can’t bear the expenses of the audit.

 - The target of the audit objective is to form and express of True and fair view of financial statements, and audit is performed to get assurance that Financial Statements are free from all material misstatement.

 - To check that Financial Statements are prepared as per accounting guidelines and reporting frameworks (IFRS) by the management.

 - Employees, who will provide assistance to auditors and their staff, should have sufficient knowledge of Audit:- How is an audit to be conducted, what are the documents to be asked, what are the information, data, and report to be provided to auditors.

 - It may be changed as per the requirement of an audit.

-The company should employ some experienced manpower for its internal audit because if internal auditors find all the errors, fraud, etc then action in such situations can be initiated at an internal level.
+The company should employ some experienced manpower for its internal auditInternal AuditInternal audit refers to the inspection conducted to assess and enhance the company's risk management efficacy, evaluate the different internal controls, and ensure that the company adheres to all the regulations.
+It helps the management and board of directors to identify and rectify the loopholes before the external audit. because if internal auditors find all the errors, fraud, etc., then investigation in such situations can be initiated at an internal level.
 The auditor should express audit opinion after consideration of audit objectives.
-The auditor should keep in mind all the relevant audit objectives during the audit because it helps them for finding accurate information, errors, and frauds.
+The auditor should keep in mind all the relevant audit objectives during the audit because it helps them to find accurate information, errors, and frauds.

 This has been a guide to what are the audit objectives.
 Here we discuss the Top 7 types of the audit with their objectives along with its advantages and disadvantages.
 You can learn more from the following articles –